A new venture for me- I’m creating a page to “house” my personal A-Z’s of Portugal.

 What’s it all about?
 Well, the idea of a series of personal A-Z’s came initially from Julie Dawn Fox.
 Based in Central Portugal, this lovely lady set herself the challenge of writing at least 26 posts (one for each letter of the alphabet) describing different aspects, likes and dislikes of life in her adopted country.

 She kicked off the series with A is for Alva, relating to the River Alva which flows past the end of her garden.
 Julie’s enthusiasm was catching and before too long lots of people were taking up the challenge, myself included.
-I’ve had a home in the Algarve for 8 years and part of my reason for starting a blog was to share aspects of my life there.
-So it wasn’t long before I’d contributed A is for Alte – a lovely inland village of natural springs, bougainvilea and whitewashed houses.
+I’ve had a home in the Algarve since 2004, and part of my reason for starting a blog was to share aspects of my life there.
+So it wasn’t long before I’d contributed A is for Alte – a lovely inland village of natural springs, bougainvillea and whitewashed houses.

 B is for Beaches (what else?) was the natural follow up,